Due to the ongoing pandemic (Covid-19) Gold prices are hitting the sky, and the demand for gold loans has increased too.

 John said, “There are multiple reasons for the spike in gold loan demand.
 Primarily, small traders are raising gold loans to rebuild their business and manage their cash flows,” further he added, “There could also be a percentage of people who opt for gold loans instead of personal loans since the process is quicker and the value of gold is also on the higher side.”

 ESAF’s retail assets are from home, auto and personal loans cover some part while the remaining 65 percent of assets are from gold loans.
-The average ticket size of gold loans in ESAF is ₹82,000 with the interest rates starting from 9.25 percent onwards.
+The average ticket size of gold loans in ESAF is ₹82,000 with the gold loan interest rates starting from 9.25 percent onwards.

 The surge in gold prices over the last few months is also believed to be one of the factors driving individuals to monetize their unutilized gold to tide over the liquidity crisis.
 On Wednesday, gold spikes to ₹48,982 per 10 g.
 The price has rallied more than 25 percent over the last six months.